SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Two Pipes on Organ

-Something that I love about this piece is that it's designed to be interactive with the visitor.
+Something that I love about the Wave Organ is that it's designed to be interactive with the visitor.
 You can walk on it and get close to many of the PVC pipes.
 As you move back and forth, you can listen to the incredible assortment of sounds as they change and evolve depending on your location.

-You can hear them better if you put your ear against a specific PVC pipe.
+You can hear them better if you put your ear against the pipes.
 Don't worry about getting splashed, the water usually doesn't get that high up into the pipes.

-And if you just want to hang out and relax, they also created benches.
-That way, you will find plenty of places to sit as you enjoy this outdoor attraction.
+And if you just want to hang out and relax, they also created benches for visitors to enjoy this outdoor attraction.

 The Best Times to Visit the Wave Organ